clberube/ip-vae/README.md

 ```console
 135 µs ± 619 ns per loop (mean ± std. dev. of 7 runs, 10000 loops each)
 ```
-Meaning around 7500 decays can be processed every second on a personal laptop computer.
+Meaning it can process around 7500 decays per second on a personal laptop computer.